ztz1989/software-switches/README-VM.md

     $DPDK_DIR/usertools/dpdk-devbind.py -b igb_uio 00:05.0
     ```

     In this script, we firstly mount and reserve hugepages for DPDK.
 Then we load DPDK PMD driver (such as igb_uio) into the   kernel.
 Then we bind two virtualized ports to DPDK using their PCI addresses (04:00.0, 05:00.0).
+In the distributed image, we put this script at the home directoy of root, simply execute it after login to setup DPDK for the VM.

 2. MoonGen: build MoonGen inside the VM.
 More details can be found [here](https://github.com/ztz1989/software-switches/tree/master/moongen).